AnnaM079/sales_and_customers_analysis_project/README.md

 - It also Includes a Project phases diagram of how the Project was drafted from the beginning and the Datasets used for the   project.
 - PROJECT PHASES DIAGRAM:https://github.com/AnnaM079/sales_and_customers_analysis_project/blob/main/docs/Project%20Phases.pdf

+  # FOLDERS IN THIS REPOSITORY
+  * Datasets - dataset used for creating dashboard.
+  * Docs - project phases diagram: demonstratin how the project is structured.
+  * Dashboard - customers and sales dashboards, raw dashboards and png images.

 ### Who is this Dashboard For
 - These Tableau dashboards are designed to facilitate interactive data exploration and visual representation of key metrics that drive business decisions.